-i.
+5.2.1.
 The Montreal Protocol

-The Vienna Convention for the Protection of the Ozone Layer through the Montreal Protocol on Substances that Deplete the Ozone Layer, as adjusted and amended in 2016 (the Kigali Amendment) provides for a delayed transition model that pursues equity and fairness.
-The background to the Montreal Protocol was the concerns by the scientific community on the health impacts of ozone-depleting substances, diplomatic efforts were driven by the United Nations Environment Programme that culminated in the 1985 Vienna Convention and its 1987 Montreal Protocol.
-The Protocol aimed to reduce the production and use of ozone-depleting substances.
+The Vienna Convention for the Protection of the Ozone Layer through the Montreal Protocol on Substances that Deplete the Ozone Layer, as adjusted and amended in 2016 (the Kigali Amendment), provides for a delayed transition model that pursues equity and fairness.
+The background to the Montreal Protocol was the concern of the scientific community regarding the health impacts of ozone-depleting substances.
+Diplomatic efforts were driven by the United Nations Environment Programme (UNEP) that culminated in the 1985 Vienna Convention and its 1987 Montreal Protocol.
+The protocol aimed to reduce the production and use of ozone-depleting substances.

-At the time, these substances were ubiquitous - used in refrigeration, air conditioning, cleaning solvents, manufacturing, etc. The Protocol started modestly, phasing out a few of these substances.
+At the time, these substances were ubiquitous - used in refrigeration, air conditioning, cleaning solvents, manufacturing, etc. The protocol started modestly, phasing out a few of these substances.
 As scientific evidence grew, more substances were annexed to the list of substances to be phased out on accelerated schedules.
-In connection with climate change, Guus Veldes and others identified that the protocol is essential in climate protection and has reduced emission targets more than the first commitment period of the Kyoto Protocol.
-Again, the climate and Ozone affect each other as humidity, temperature, winds, and the existence of other chemicals in the atmosphere influence ozone formation, and the presence of ozone, in turn, influences those atmospheric components.
+In connection with climate change, Guus Veldes and others identified that the protocol is essential in climate protection and has reduced emission targets more than the first commitment period of the Kyoto Protocol.100 Again, the climate and ozone affect each other as humidity, temperature, winds, and the presence of other chemicals in the atmosphere influence ozone formation, while the presence of ozone, in turn, influences those atmospheric components.101